Raymond Scott Timeline

 1995 – Mark Mothersbaugh (of Devo) purchases Scott’s (non-working) Electronium, with a stated intention of having the device restored to working condition.
 Musician/fan Jeff Winner sets up first Raymond Scott website.
 Basta Records is established in the Netherlands; first releases include reissue of Wooden Indians RSQ album, with the band renamed the Beau Hunks Sextet.

 1996 – New York club the Bottom Line hosts a 24-musician, two-set concert tribute to Scott, produced by Irwin Chusid.
 Participating musicians include Rob Thomas, Steven Bernstein, Phillip Johnston, Jane Scarpantoni, Dennis Diken, Brian Dewan, David Garland, Michael Hashim, Will Holshouser, R. Stevie Moore, Chris Butler, and others.
-(A second concert, with overlapping personnel, including a guest speaking appearance by Robert Moog, is staged in 1997.)
+(A second concert, with overlapping personnel, including a guest speaking appearance by Bob Moog, is staged in 1997.)

 1997 – Soothing Sounds for Baby reissued on Basta.